Try this wine palate training exercise at home and greatly improve your sense of taste.

 This tasting is designed to help you identify your own individual sense of the primary tastes in red wine which are:

 Your goal will be to identify how the above tastes present themselves on your palate.
-This tasting is designed to improve the senses on your tongue (smelling is not as important).
+This tasting is designed to improve the senses on your tongue (smelling in this exercise is not a focus).
 Below you’ll find our notes on each of these 4 tastes to use as guidance for your own tasting.

 Tannin black tea bag